godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_styleguide.rst

 creating the object in memory.
 Follow with the ``_ready()`` callback, that Godot calls when it adds a node to the scene tree.

-These function should come first because they show how the object is initialized.
+These functions should come first because they show how the object is initialized.

 Other built-in virtual callbacks, like ``_unhandled_input()`` and